jhlagado/hyperdrive2/README.md

 original Hyperdrive on VIC-20 was Ken Stone's game based on the earlier Caverns lineage.

+## A Different Game, A Different Machine

+Because the name overlaps, it helps to be explicit: Hyperdrive II is not the VIC-20 game called Hyperdrive.
+It is a separate Microbee title within the Hyperdrive tradition, drawing on Ken Stone's original idea while standing as a distinct game with its own design and tone.

 ## Contemporary Catalogue and Tape Copy

 The surviving tape insert and catalogue text add period detail to Hyperdrive